NEW: Hamas spokesman calls the meeting "a mockery"

-Speaking to Voice of Palestine radio beforehand, Erakat said the meeting would not constitute the resumption of negotiations, but rather would be one that could lead to the restarting of talks.
+Speaking to Voice of Palestine radio, Erakat said the meeting would not constitute the resumption of negotiations, but rather is one that could lead to the resumption of negotiations.

 “Abbas is returning to talks without attaining his long-standing demand that negotiations resume with an Israeli settlement freeze,” Danin wrote.
 “Unless he can demonstrate quickly that talks produce tangible benefits for the Palestinians, he will feel compelled to break them off.”

-This, Danin said, could add impetus to Abbas concluding ongoing talks with Hamas about forming a Palestinian unity government -- an idea vehemently opposed by representatives of Israel and the United States, who consider the Islamist group a terrorist organization.
+This, Danin says, could add more impetus to Abbas concluding ongoing talks with Hamas about forming a Palestinian unity government – an idea vehemently opposed by Israel and the United States, which both consider the Islamist group a terrorist organization.

 Sami Abu Zuhri, a spokesman for Hamas, said Monday he was surprised by the meetings.
 He said Hamas considered them a repetition of a failed initiative and called on the Palestinian Authority to cancel the meeting Tuesday with Israeli representatives.